graue70/ad-blog/content/post/project-aqqu-new.md

 - has designer
 - designer

 The token `Scrabble` from the question has been matched to the entity `Q170436` for this candidate.
-That leaves off the tokens `[Who, designed, ?]`.
+That leaves the tokens `[Who, designed, ?]` for potential relation matches.
 We now compare these tokens with the aliases from the relation.
-Since we look at the lemmata of the words, we match `designer (design)` to `designed (design)`.
+Since we look at the lemmatized version of the words, we match `designer (design)` to `designed (design)`.

 ### 5. Ranker

-We generate features for every candidate, namely:
+We generate the following features for every candidate:

 - General
   - `pattern_complexity`: The number of triples in the query.
-Since we use only one-triple templates at the moment, this feature is 1 for every candidate.
+Since we use only one-triple templates at the moment, this feature has value 1 for every candidate.
-  - `token_coverage`: The number of question tokens which is covered by the entities and relations of the candidate, divided by the number of tokens.
+  - `token_coverage`: The number of question tokens which are covered by the entities and relations of the candidate, divided by the number of all tokens.
   - `token_coverage_no_stop`: Same as above, but ignoring all stop words.
 - Entities
   - `entity_score`: The popularity score (number of sitelinks) of the matched entity.